bcnflower/HaierRemoteEsp8266/README.md

 # HaierRemoteEsp8266

 ## Introduction
 A project using IRRemoteESP8266.
+Sketch code mostly consists of Web AC example with many modifications.
 My Device was not completly supported so i decoded IR protocol of my remote.